stratum/stratum/stratum/docs/gnmi/README.md

 auto poll_functor = [](const GnmiEvent& event,
                        const ::gnmi::Path& path,
                        GnmiSubscribeStream* stream) {
-  // Poll value from switch interface or whereever you want
+  // Poll value from switch interface or wherever you want
   // and send to stream
 }